skg-if/ext-tmpl/data-model/index.md

 - [Peroni, S. (2015). *SAMOD: an agile methodology for the development of ontologies*.
 In Formal Ontology in Information Systems (FOIS) (pp. 37-50).
 IOS Press.](https://essepuntato.it/samod/)
 - [Gómez-Pérez, A., Fernández-López, M., & Corcho, O. (2004). *Ontological Engineering: With Examples from the Areas of Knowledge Management, E-commerce and the Semantic Web*.
 Springer.](https://link.springer.com/book/10.1007/b97353)

-In order to avoid reinventing the wheel, you are encouraged to reuse ontologies and vocabularies already present in the literature, such as:
+In order to avoid reinventing the wheel,  the reuse of ontologies and vocabularies already present in the literature is encouraged, such as:
 - [Schema.org](https://schema.org)
 - [SPAR Ontologies](http://www.sparontologies.net)
 - [Linked Open Vocabularies (LOV)](https://lov.linkeddata.es/dataset/lov/)